grafana/loki/docs/configuration/README.md

 [lifecycler: <lifecycler_config>]

 # Number of times to try and transfer chunks when leaving before
 # falling back to flushing to the store.
+Zero = no transfers are done.
 [max_transfer_retries: <int> | default = 10]

 # How many flushes can happen concurrently from each stream.